Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

 **Featured watsonx products**

 - [watsonx.ai](https://www.ibm.com/products/watsonx-ai) - Watson X AI is utilized to offer personalized farming recommendations based on real-time sensor data.
 By analyzing the collected data on soil health, weather conditions, and other environmental factors, Watson X AI generates actionable insights tailored to each farm's specific needs.
 These recommendations include optimal fertilizer applications, crop selection, and other farming practices that enhance productivity and sustainability.[Watch Here For Details](#ecosync-website-AI-Map)
-- [watsonx Assistant](https://cloud.ibm.com/catalog/services/watsonx-assistant) - Watson Assistant is employed to handle initial user interactions and answer common queries through a chatbot.
+- [watsonx Assistant](https://cloud.ibm.com/catalog/services/watsonx-assistant) - WatsonX Assistant is employed to handle initial user interactions and answer common queries through a chatbot.
 It efficiently addresses routine questions and issues, providing instant assistance to users.
-For more complex inquiries, Watson Assistant facilitates seamless transitions to live agents, ensuring that users receive timely and relevant support throughout their experience with EcoSync.[Watch Here For Details](#ecosync-website-bot)
+For more complex inquiries, WatsonX Assistant facilitates seamless transitions to live agents, ensuring that users receive timely and relevant support throughout their experience with EcoSync.[Watch Here For Details](#ecosync-website-bot)

 ### Other IBM technology used <a name="other-ibm-technology-used"></a>